vckyou/Reforestation/README.md

-## Why do bees hum?
-Because they don't know the words.
+## What did the piece of bread say to the knife?
+Butter me up.